wchsstem/wchs-map/src/data/map_docs.md

 Note: these are called "bathrooms" internally so the initial (R) doesn't conflict with the initial of room (R), but these should be called "restrooms" in the UI.

+#### Staff bathrooms
+Staff bathrooms should be given a room number in the form of 'SB{gender}{floor number}{id}'.
+The gender should be 'M' or 'W' for men's and women's rooms, respectively.
+The id is a unique two-digit ID identifying the bathroom on the floor.

+Current list of staff bathrooms:
+ - SBx200: Bulldog Lobby
+ - SBx201: near central intersection

 #### Bathroom Supply Closets (BSCs)
 These should be given a room number in the form of 'BSC{id}'.
 The id should correspond to its given ID if known, or the floor number with the ID of the bathrooms with which it is associated if not.